dineshsaini/yt-migrate/README.md

 2. Under credentials tab, create a new API key.
 3. Create an OAUTH consent screen.
 3. Also create an OAUTH client and set 'Authorized JavaScript origins' as `http://localhost:8080`.
+4. Also create Test users for 'source' and 'target' email accounts.
-4. Clone the repo and paste the generated API key and Client id on `main.js` (Line 1 and 2).
+5. Clone the repo and paste the generated API key and Client id on `main.js` (Line 1 and 2).
-5. Run `python -m http.server 8080` from the current directory.
+6. Run `python -m http.server 8080` | `php -S localhost:8080` from the current directory.
-6. Open `http://localhost:8080` in the browser.
+7. Open `http://localhost:8080` in the browser.